Almost there: please complete this form and click the button below to gain instant access.

 We hate SPAM and promise to keep your email address safe.

 Saudi Arabia is a booming online market in the Middle East with vast opportunities for those looking to market their products and services in the region.
-This article will discuss some of the facets of reaching a Saudi Arabian audience with your search engine optimization efforts.
-Of course one article cannot sum up all the strategies for reaching an audience in the KSA but here we will reveal 6 keys to effective SEO in Saudi Arabia.
+This article will discuss some facets of reaching a Saudi Arabian audience with your search engine optimization efforts.
+Of course, one article cannot sum up all the strategies for reaching an audience in the KSA, but here we will reveal eight keys to effective SEO in Saudi Arabia.

 Though the world of Arabic PPC is always expanding, many new ad campaigns fail to be effective due to several common mistakes.
 Any ad campaign run in Arabic needs to be optimized just as an English campaign needs to be optimized.
 We find many companies try to save money by outsourcing translation of ads or by having Arabic ads run by someone without experience running Arabic PPC campaigns.
 In most cases we’ve seen this ends up costing the company much more in wasted ad-spend, than the company saves from not hiring a professional to run the ads.
 We’ve literally seen companies waste tens of thousands of dollars on irreverent keywords and targeting in their ad campaigns in an effort to save a small amount on the management side of running ads.

 We’ve compiled a list of some of the most frequent mistakes we see in Arabic PPC campaigns in the MENA region so you can avoid these pitfalls in your own efforts.